 Access Control (AC): The hardware sits behind your physical and logical access controls.
 You determine who accesses it, through what authentication mechanisms, from which network segments.
 Media Protection (MP): AI processing data stays on hardware you own.
 No data replication to cloud provider infrastructure.
 System and Communications Protection (SC): Air-gap capability and network segregation prevent unauthorized data egress.
 Audit and Accountability (AU): Linux-based OS supports the logging and monitoring requirements your CMMC assessor expects.

-The compliance advantage of local AI is not that it checks a box.
-It is that it removes a processing path - cloud AI transmission of controlled data - that creates compliance questions your assessor will ask about.
+The compliance advantage of local AI is that it removes a processing path - cloud AI transmission of controlled data - that creates compliance questions your assessor will ask about.
 Fewer questionable data flows means a cleaner assessment.

 Compliance risk is the cost you can't see on the invoice.